 - I would like help with xxx, as someone with expertise/experience/reputation in xxx, would you consider mentoring me on this.

-I have established group mentoring circles for women at Thrive HQ.
-My experience as mentor and protegé, leader and learner along with being a woman who has navigated life, love, parenting and career positions me as a great mentor.
+Do you want to me mentored by me?
+Then join a Mentoring2Advance group mentoring circle for women at Advancing Women HQ.
+My experience as mentor and protegé, leader and learner along with being a woman who has navigated life, love, parenting and career makes me a great mentor.
 I’m also a great connector and networker, so I have brought all these attributes together to create a safe space and place for women to access mentoring, peer coaching and leadership development in a dynamic and constructive way.